Advanced Model Training Batch Example: ResNet50 Keras

 Upload Data to Elastic File System (EFS)

-Follow instructions for Resnet Keras Data Generation and upload that to Amazon EFS.
+Follow instructions for ResNet Data Generation and upload that to Amazon EFS.
 For more details on how to use EFS, refer to Amazon EFS Getting Started Guide.
 This will allow the cluster ease of access to the training dataset.

 Create AWS Batch Job Definition